HomeDev GuideRecipesAPI Reference

 Send customized emails

 When you use the email option for sending XFormData, the content of the form data is transformed using an XSLT schema.
-Unfortunately, you cannot specify a custom XSLT schema that is used to transform the form data to an email.
-You still can implement your own email handling by adding custom logic to the BeforeSubmitPostedData event on the XFormControl web control.
+Unfortunately, you cannot specify a custom XSLT schema to transform the form data to an email.
+You can still implement your email handling by adding custom logic to the BeforeSubmitPostedData event on the XFormControl web control.
 Before exiting your custom logic, remove the email option from the e.FormData.ChannelOptions property to ensure that the regular email channel is not triggered.

-If you simply set e.FormData.ChannelOptions to ChannelOptions.None, you lose additional channels that the form data is sent to, such as the Database Channel.
+If you set e.FormData.ChannelOptions to ChannelOptions.None, you lose additional channels to which the form data is sent, such as the Database Channel.

 Work with XForms in MVC

-Static events on the XFormActionHelper class exist for both BeforeSubmitPostedData and AfterSubmitPostedData to listen and act on posted data via MVC for the whole site.
+Static events on the XFormActionHelper class exist for BeforeSubmitPostedData and AfterSubmitPostedData to listen and act on posted data through MVC for the whole site.

-You also can handle the posting in a method on the controller.
+You can also handle the posting using a method on the controller.
 To take more control over the posting, add an XFormParameters instance to the following:

 PostAction = "Posted", SuccessAction = "Success", FailedAction = "Failed"